freeCodeCamp-2025-Summer-Hackathon/grey-database/README.md

 4. Run the backend server
 `python app.py`

-If you encounter issues starting the backend, ensure any required environment variables (e.g., `FLASK_ENV=development`) are set.
+If you encounter issues starting the backend, ensure any required environment variables (e.g., `FLASK_ENV=dev`) are set.
 You may also try running:  `flask run`

 ### Frontend Setup